arcus-azure/arcus/community/blog/2022-09 Added EventHubs support, correlated Service Bus messages, and more in Arcus Messaging v1.3/README.md

 Because of our very flexible messaging framework, we were able to quickly and easily add EventHubs messaging.
 A message pump implementation is available in the `Arcus.Messaging.Pumps.EventHubs` package and a message router implementation (for non-message pump scenarios, like Azure Functions) is available in the `Arcus.Messaging.Abstractions.EventHubs` package.

 You can create your own EventHubs message handler implementation by implementing the `IAzureEventHubsMessageHandler<>` interface.
 This process is very similar to Service Bus.
 The only difference here is the use of a specific message context `AzureEventHubsMessageContext` which gives consumers access to the EventHubs-specific information.
 This includes the EventHubs namespace, consumer group but also message-specific information like the partition key.
-This information is useful for message tracking during message processing.
+This info is useful for message tracking during message processing.

-This example shows how a sensor reading can be processed from a message handler implementation.
+The following example shows how a sensor reading can be processed from a message handler implementation.
 ```csharp
 using Arcus.Messaging.Abstractions.EventHubs.MessageHandling;
 using Microsoft.Extensions.Logging;